Cristian-Nass/customer-service/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `work with google map`
+You need an .env fire in root folder and put the google key there (i put a .env.example for eaxple)

 ### `npm test`

 Launches the test runner in the interactive watch mode.\